 ADA compliance for websites means ensuring that your site is accessible to people with disabilities.
 This includes making sure that your site can be navigated using assistive technologies like screen readers, and that any forms or other interactive elements can be used by people with limited dexterity.

 ADA compliance is the process of making sure your website meets all the requirements set by the Americans with Disabilities Act.
+You can achieve this with ADA tools or plugins.
 When you are using a WordPress plugin for ADA compliance, it helps to make your site easier to use for people with disabilities.
-There are many recommended plugins for ADA compliance, Here’s what the experts have to say:
+There are many recommended plugins for ADA compliance, here’s what the experts have to say:

 This plugin does two things.
 First, it analyzes your website for ADA compliance issues.
 Second, it uses widgets and automatic corrections to resolve these issues.
 This makes it easy for me to stay compliant across my 3 business websites.
 Even better, you can set the plugin to run automatically in intervals, helping you stay compliant over time.